raygun101/MarkupKit/README.md

 Templates are applied to class instances using the reserved "class" attribute.
 The value of this attribute refers to the name of a template defined by the property list.
 All property values defined by the template are applied to the class instance.
 Nested properties such as "titleLabel.font" are supported by property templates.

-For example, assuming that _MyStyles.plist_ defines a dictionary named "label.hello" that contains the following values (JSON syntax is used in this example simply for clarity):
+For example, assuming that _MyStyles.plist_ defines a dictionary named "label.hello" that contains the following values (abbreviated for clarity):

     "label.hello": {
         "font": "Helvetica 24"